Coconut-turmeric tilapia is an allergy-friendly meal packed with flavor that can be made with one pan in only 20 minutes.

 Cook, stirring often, for about 3-4 minutes until it’s heated through and combined.
 The rice will start to absorb some of the liquid so it will thicken up as it cooks.
 Stir in 1/2 of the cilantro and lime juice.

-Divide the rice among serving plates.
+Divide the coconut rice among serving plates.
 Top evenly with the carrots and fish.
-Sprinkle with coconut flakes or shredded coconut and remaining cilantro.
+Sprinkle with coconut flakes or shredded coconut and the remaining cilantro.

 Coconut-Turmeric Tilapia and Rice Leftovers